 Mathematics Education, Computer Aided Geometric Design, Approximation Theory

 The following is a selection of recent publications in Scopus.
-Bruce Piper has 24 indexed publications in the subjects of Mathematics, Computer Science, and Engineering.
+Bruce Piper has 24 indexed publications in the subjects of Mathematics, Computer Science, Engineering.